olnw/sbcl-builds/README.md

 # Nightly Windows builds of SBCL

-The Windows build of SBCL from https://www.sbcl.org tends to be a bit outdated.
-I have created this repository for those who need or prefer to use a newer version.
+The official Windows build of SBCL tends to be a bit outdated.
+I created this repository for those who need or prefer to use a newer version.
 Builds are done daily at 01:15 UTC.

 N.B.
-These are not official builds of SBCL.
-Official releases can be downloaded from https://www.sbcl.org/platform-table.html.
+These are not official SBCL builds.
+Official releases can be obtained from https://www.sbcl.org/platform-table.html.

 ## Installation
 Download and run the [latest MSI installer](https://github.com/olnw/sbcl-builds/releases/latest).
 That's it!